garmoshka-mo/mo-wire/README.md

 - `resolve(...)` - triggers `success`, with any amount of arguments
 - `reject(...)` - triggers `failure`, with any amount of arguments
-- `branch('name', options)` - creates new Wire, which translates failure to parent immediately or accumulates resolutions of all branches to single parent's success.
-Second argument is options for this new wire (optional)
+- `branch(name, options)` - creates new Wire, which translates failure to parent immediately or accumulates resolutions of all branches to single parent's success.
+Second argument is options for this new wire.
+Both arguments are optional.
 - `branches('branch1', 'branch2', ...)` - to predefine list of branches at one step
+- `mediator(callback, options)` - creates new Wire, which translates failure to parent immediately or calls callback on success.
+Options are optional.
 - `success(function() {})`
 - `failure(function() {})`

+- `push(func, arg1, arg2, ...)` - add task to the end of series queue.
+Queue will be launched once you set success(..) callback
+- `mapInSeries`

 `resolve` and `reject` will trigger corresponding callback only once.